Baroness Mary Vetsera

 Baroness Marie Alexandrine "Mary" von Vetsera (19 March 1871 – 30 January 1889) was an Austrian noblewoman and the mistress of Rudolf, Crown Prince of Austria.
-Vetsera and the crown prince were found dead at his hunting lodge in Mayerling on 30 January 1889, following an apparent murder-suicide, which is known as the Mayerling incident.
+Vetsera and the crown prince were found dead at his hunting lodge in Mayerling on 30 January 1889, following an apparent joint suicide, which is known as the Mayerling incident.

 Family and early life

 Marie Alexandrine Mary Freiin von Vetsera was born on 19 March 1871 as the third child and second daughter of Albin Freiherr von Vetsera (1825–1887), an Austrian diplomat from Pozsony, Kingdom of Hungary (present day Bratislava, Slovakia), and his wife, born Eleni Hélène Baltazzi (1847–1925), member of a wealthy noble family from Chios, Greece (then part of the Ottoman Empire).
 Albin Vetsera had been the guardian of the orphaned Baltazzi children and married the eldest daughter.
 He was raised to the rank of Freiherr in 1870 by Emperor Franz Joseph.
 Mary had three siblings, Ladislaus "Laci" (1865–1881), Johanna "Hanna" (1868–1901), and Franz Albin "Fery" (1872–1915).

 Freifrau von Vetsera's main goal was to advance socially, for which she had the support of the imperial family, even though she did not have the right to visit the court.
 She wanted to break out from the parvenu status she had as the wife of a newly made noble, and for this, she needed her daughters to marry into the best possible families.
 Vetsera was thus raised in a strict household under the pressure of having to climb socially and fulfill the dreams of her mother.
 For education, she was sent to the Institute for Daughters of the Nobility in the Salesian convent in Vienna's third district.
 When she came of age, her mother threw parties and tried to be invited to court so that she could find the best husband for her daughters.
 It seems that Vetsera had a strained relationship with her mother, confiding in a friend that "Mamma has no love for me...
 Ever since I was a little girl she has treated me like something she means to dispose of to the best advantage".
 During the winter of 1887, the Vetsera family travelled to Cairo, Khedivate of Egypt because of the illness of the father.
-While there, Vetsera supposedly had an affair with an English officer.
+While there, Vetsera supposedly had an affair with a British officer.